tripurari313/Number-Plate-Detection/README.md

 A module to save images of car License plate from video feed.
 And another to get the number of the license plate from image feed..

-## 1. to save images of car License plate from video feed.
+## 1. To save images of car License plate from video feed.

 the code file:-